Kaan Akalın: 2014–15: Career beginnings

 Akalın was invited to X Factor (Turkish TV series) however the program was canceled after first four episodes.
 He met with Ömer Karacan who later channelized him to get one track out in Number One Dance Hits 2015.
 The track 'Fool Around' a duet from him with Asena was released in the compilation album in 2015.

 2016: Arar Mı?

 Akalın signed with DGL&DMC in 2016 to release his debut single 'Arar Mı?'.
 The photographs for the single were all shot by Jerry Stolwijk in New York City.
 Arrangements were completed by Onur Betin.
 Masterings of the tracks were made in Sterling Sound Studios by Chris Gehgringer who also worked with stars like Rihanna, Justin Bieber, Madonna and Jason Derulo.
 The official music video of this single was released on 6 June 2016.The video sees Akalın singing and dancing in New York City.
 As stated by him in Habertürk newspaper, his latest interview, he has been influenced by Michael Jackson's singing and dancing in this project.

+2017: Tanıdık Hikayeler

+The music video where Akalın dances the tango was shot in the iconic Pera Palace Hotel situated in the historical district of Beyoğlu in Istanbul.

+2020: Delusion

+Akalın's first collaboration with the guitarist Cenk Esgin.

+2021: Bundan Böyle

+Akalın's second collaboration with the guitarist Cenk Esgin.

+2021: Delusion (Funky Edit)

+A funky edit version of Delusion produced by Emre Yüksel and Can Küçükserim.

+2022: Together

+Together is a collaboration between Kaan Akalın and Turkish DJ/Producer Toprak Baris.
+This single also features a remix by the Sparrow & Barbossa DJ duo.

+2023: Senin için

+'Senin için' is a collaboration with Sparrow & Barbossa in their Réciprocité released by Sony Music Latin, merging Afro House and Flamenco, features renowned guitarist Francis Coletta.

+2023: Evolve

+'Evolve' is another of his collaboration with Toprak Baris released by House Music With Love.
+The track has been listed in Black Coffee's track id playlist on spotify.